 Does the element description refer to attachment descriptions in messages or order item descriptions?
 Does the item element refer to an item of attachment or an order item?

-XML Namespaces
+The problem can be addressed by qualifying an XML element name with an additional identifier that's much more likely to be unique within the composed document.